fwolfst/dar-ke/README.md

 ### Story

-You find yourself in a mysterious dark pretty void place and discover it together with snippets of your poast.
+You find yourself in a mysterious dark pretty void place and discover it together with snippets of your past.

 ### Basic Game Loops